Intel says it will buy Tower Semiconductor for $5.4 billion

 Intel CEO Pat Gelsinger said Tuesday that acquiring Tower will help expand Intel’s newly formed “foundry” business that makes microprocessors for other firms.

-Tower, based in Tel Aviv, specializes in making analog chips used in cars, mobile devices and in industrial, medical and military sectors.
+Tower, based in Migdal Haemek, Israel, specializes in making analog chips used in cars, mobile devices and in industrial, medical and military sectors.

 The companies said it could take a year for the deal to close.
 It’s been approved by each company’s board of directors but will face scrutiny from government regulators.

-Note: This story has been corrected to show that Tower is based in Migdal Haemek, Israel, not Tel Aviv.